dvgica/scala-metrics/README.md

 logging.
 For now, this API does not aspire to be it - it's very Dogstatsd-oriented, because that's what we use, but we didn't want people using our libraries to get locked in.

+## Sub-Modules

+- metrics-api is the generic API artifact
+- metrics-dogstatsd is the DataDog implementation of the API
+- metrics-gauge provides `GaugeReporter`, a class which samples `Gauge`s and reports the result

 ## Installation

 - This set of libraries is published to PagerDuty Bintray OSS Maven repository.
 Add it to your resolvers (PD developers can skip this step):